In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

 When you build a virtual store, you’ll need to use an eCommerce framework.

-You can think of this as the digital equivalent to the literal bricks and mortar used to put together a traditional shop, though in the case of eCommerce framework, there’s often a much higher degree of customization involved.
+You can think of this as the digital equivalent of the bricks-and-mortar used to put together a traditional shop, though in the case of an eCommerce framework, there’s often a much higher degree of customization involved.

 If you use a modern VoIP phone service, you’ve probably heard of SaaS, or software as a service.

 In case you’re unfamiliar, SaaS is a hosted service.
-That means you’ll pay for it using a subscription-based model, and that the provider handles maintenance and upgrades.
+That means you’ll pay for it on a subscription basis, and the provider handles maintenance and upgrades.

 Broadly speaking, SaaS is a highly flexible option that lets you easily adjust the virtual storefront to suit your needs.

-Open source solutions, which offer freely editable code, are well suited for companies that have access to skilled coders and developers.
+Open-source solutions, which offer freely editable code, are well-suited for companies with access to skilled coders and developers.

 The fact that you can edit the source code as you see fit means that open-source frameworks are more customizable than SaaS.